 - Involve yourself only as far as you want… In an attempt to help a troubled student, you may become more involved than time or skill permits.
 A referral to the Counseling Center is appropriate.

-Call (540) 665-4530 from your office to have the student connect to us or walk the student over to the top of Cooley Hall, Room 303.
+Call (540) 665-4530 from your office to have the student connect to us or walk the student to the Wellness Center in Racey Hall.

-Please note that all our clinicians may be in a session, so we may not be able to return phone calls/see a student in our waiting area until ten minutes before each hour.
-You can also email the Director to ask for a time to consult about a particular student.
+Please note that all our clinicians may be in a session, so we may not be able to return phone calls/see a student in our office.
+You can also email the Center to ask for a time to consult about a particular student.
 Please Do Not put the student’s name in an email.
 Leave a voicemail with the names and details.

 Please note that the Counseling Center provides free and confidential services to all matriculating students who are enrolled in degree-seeking programs.
 Our Center has a Relaxation Room equipped with Massage chair, Aromatherapy, Biofeedback, Light Therapy & more!

 After hours (5pm-9am), please contact Public Safety at (540) 665-4444 and you may also provide the student with the Concern 24hr hotline at (540) 667-0145.

 For Faculty and Staff requiring counseling services, please check with Human Resources at 540-665-1296 about their EAP program.